BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

     git push
   ```

+9. **Best practice**

-9. **To use the version control system effectively, please place all your scripts and code files in the folder named 'scripts_P999'.
-This organization is important for maintaining a structured and efficient workflow with the version control system.**
+Place all your scripts and code files in the `scripts_P999` folder.
+This ensures a structured and efficient workflow with version control.

 ## Containers

-### Build your container
+### Build Your Container

-- You can write a script to build your container using the template definition files available at our [GitHub repository](https://github.com/BPLIM/Containers)
+- You can create a container definition using the template files available in our [GitHub repository](https://github.com/BPLIM/Containers).

-- Test your script and build the container using [SylabsCloud](https://cloud.sylabs.io/) (you can use your GitHub account to login)
+- Test your script and build the container using [SylabsCloud](https://cloud.sylabs.io/) (you can log in with your GitHub account).

-- Click in 'CREATE'
+- Click **CREATE**:

 >